-This week on Rural Health Leadership Radio, we’re talking about local and global rural health.
+On Rural Health Leadership Radio, we’re talking about local and global rural health.
 We’re having that conversation with Kacie Hoyle Denton, a medical student at East Tennessee University.

 “Continue to connect with members in the community.
 Form relationships with people.
 Learn from their perspectives so that you can best learn how to serve others and thereby leading them.”

 Kacie, who has already received her MPH, is a fourth-year medical student in the Quillen College of Medicine.
 She previously graduated from Carson-Newman University with a BS in biochemistry as well as a BA in biology with honors.
 Having grown up in rural Appalachia, she has an interest in rural health and hopes to practice pediatric medicine in rural areas.